RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 ### ApplicationLoadBalancerHttpCode4xxCountAlarm <a name="ApplicationLoadBalancerHttpCode4xxCountAlarm" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApplicationLoadBalancerHttpCode4xxCountAlarm"></a>

-This alarm is used to detect when the load balancer is generating 4XX errors.
+This anomaly detection alarm is used to detect when the load balancer is generating unusually many 4XX errors.

 A high number of 4XX errors can indicate client-side issues or misconfigured requests.

-The alarm is triggered when the number of 4XX errors is greater than threshold.
+The alarm is triggered when the number of 4XX errors is outside the upper threshold of the anomaly detection band.

 #### Initializers <a name="Initializers" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApplicationLoadBalancerHttpCode4xxCountAlarm.Initializer"></a>